 Painkillers are drugs administered to patients to relieve them of pains by dousing a current pain signal sent to the central nervous system.

 Painkillers refer to a broad family of medications for pain relief, which cuts across opiates even down to narcotic sedatives.
-Structurally, painkillers are categorized into non-steroidal anti-inflammatory drugs (NSAIDS), paracetamol and opioids.
+Structurally, painkillers are categorized into non-steroidal anti-inflammatory drugs (NSAIDS), like meloxicam, paracetamol and opioids.

 Different types of painkillers stay in your body for different periods of time; compiling a list containing the time it takes each painkiller to clear, is near impossible.
 So, let’s take a quick look at the major factors that decide how long painkillers stay in your system, and then we’ll talk about the common families of painkillers.